Jane is a part-time ESL teacher in rural Japan and a full-time mom to one girl. She is tri-lingual and has lived in Japan for over 20 years.

 Nattou, usually eaten with rice for breakfast, is a fermented soybean that has a pungent smell and is an acquired taste, even for many Japanese (I personally have grown to like it well enough).
 While different regions have different styles of serving nattou, the basic way of eating it is by adding soy sauce and Japanese mustard (karashi) to kill the smell.
 Mix it well and it turns into a sticky, stringy glob.
 Nattou is especially rich in vitamins K1 and K2 and PPQ, which is an important nutrient for healthy skin.

 Fu is gluten extracted from rye or wheat flour.
-Fu also comes in a variety of shapes, colors and size depending on where and how it's made.
+Fu also comes in a variety of shapes, colors and sizes depending on where and how it's made.
 Some are shaped into tiny traditional Japanese balls; some look like fall maple leaves; some are disc-shaped and still others are simple round or rectangular blocks.
-Though they may all look different, they all are a rich source of protein, potassium, calcium, magnesium, zinc, iron and phosphorus.
-Fu is most commonly used in simmered or stewed dishes or in miso soup because they can absorb the flavors very easily (like a sponge) and make for a delicious and flavorful ingredient.
+Though they may all look different, they all are rich sources of protein, potassium, calcium, magnesium, zinc, iron and phosphorus.
+Fu is most commonly used in simmered or stewed dishes or in miso soup because it can absorb the flavors very easily (like a sponge) and make for a delicious and flavorful ingredient.

 If it isn't obvious by now, you will notice that all the food items listed above are also extremely low in calories, which is definitely a big plus to the health and weight-conscious.
 One other common attribute is that all of the food items listed above are eaten in Okinawa -- the southern group of islands where the people are famously renowned for having the longest and healthiest life expectancies in all of Japan.
 Though many factors contribute to a long life, diet is obviously a major factor.
 As opposed to, say, exercise, choosing to eat healthy food is relatively easy to do.
 You can still stuff your face with pizza and wash it down with beer if you are so inclined, but you can always start slow by maybe substituting just one meal per week with something healthy and go on from there.